m-rphy/nextMemoryLeak/README.md

 A toy Express server and a very simple Next.js application.

 - The Express server has a singe catch-all route with simulated network latency.
-- The Next.js application has two single services:
+- The Next.js application has two services:
-  Each service is the same except one implements the service with node's native fetch while the other uses a custom fetch that is implemented with http module.
+  Each service is the same except one implements the service with node's native fetch while the other uses a custom fetch that is implemented with nodes http module.

-- The Next.js application has two routes:
+- The Next.js application has two routes for each service:
-  Both begin the same general process however one uses node's native fetch to send the requests, while the other uses a very simple implementation of node's http module to send requests.

-1. start-fetch
+1. `/start-fetch`
    - This route uses node's native fetch.
      \*This is the route that has memory issues that are discussed below.
-2. start-custom-fetch
+2. `/start-custom-fetch`
    - This route uses the custom http fetch.

 ## Recreating the issue